-Principal terms: Our Company entered into the Le Ying Sales Agreement with Le Ying on September 11, 2015, pursuant to which our Company agreed to supply and procure its subsidiaries to supply to Le Ying Group our intimate wear products.
+Principal terms: Pursuant to the Le Ying Sales Agreement, the Company agreed to supply and procure its subsidiaries to supply to Le Ying Group our intimate wear products.

 The Le Ying Sales Agreement will become effective on the Listing Date and is valid until either (i) the expiry of a period of three years or (ii) the date on which Le Ying ceases to be our connected person, whichever comes earlier.
 The parties to the agreement may negotiate to extend the agreement for a further term of three years within two months before the expiry of the three-year term of the agreement unless the agreement is terminated due to Le Ying ceasing to be our connected person.